 Step 3: Create a group in Listing Builder and add these 10 sets of keywords into your group's ST Bank.

 Step 4: You can find all keywords you added just now in the Listing Builder ST Bank section.
 Ranking from the highest to the lowest frequency.

 The number at the top right corner indicates how many times this word appears in the 10 set of backend keywords you added.
 The higher the frequency, the more important this word is.

-Also, it will automatically help you limit the total characters per field to be 50 following Amazon's latest rules.
+Also, it will automatically help you limit the total characters to be 250 following Amazon's latest rules.

 So far this is our favorite way to optimize search terms as it is super easy to do and saves us a lot of time from manual keywords selection and edit.

 Keywords that are already added into your search terms will be highlighted in green in the ST Bank.